jrenaldi79/prompts/team_prompts/arq_product_review_topic_modeling.md

 ---
 **Stage 2: Final Output Generation**

-After meticulously completing all sections of the Reasoning Log above, you MUST generate the final response.
+After meticulously completing all sections of the internal Attentive Reasoning (AR) process, you MUST generate the final response based on the values determined in that process.

 **Final Output Requirements:**
 1. Respond ONLY with a single, valid JSON object.